Welcome to my blog. This is pretty much retired, but there’s some good stuff here if I do say so myself.

-This is a place to share with you, my cyber-friends, all my adventures and rants, my projects and passion, daily life and exciting new things.
+This was a place to share with you, my cyber-friends, all my adventures and rants, my projects and passion, daily life and exciting new things.
 Part essays and reviews, part travel log, part letters to friends.
 Mostly just lots of thoughts about things.
 Naturally, everything here is subject to change and evolution.

 Why is it called Geek Girl Travels, you ask?